sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 # CLI commands

-All the settings are available in the CLI, defaults are :
+All the settings are available in the CLI, recommended settings are :
 ```
 set osd_crosshairs_style = DEFAULT
 set osd_horizon_offset = 0